alfonsobries/vue-tailwind-docs/content/radio.md

 ## Wrap radio

-This component accepts the `wrapped` setting (or prop) that when set it will wrap the `option` tag in a `label` HTML tag and will add a sibling `span` tag with the content of the `label` prop.
-This can give you more flexibility to customize your component.
+This component accepts the `wrapped` setting (or prop) that when set it will add some extra HTML tags that make the component even more flexible.

 Remember that the component can set as "wrapped" when installed or by using the `wrapped` prop (see [wrap inputs](/docs/theming#wrap-inputs) for more info):